Finally a Series Win Against the Goddamn Cardinals: The Brewers Bar Weekly Hangover 5/1–5/7

-Each Monday evening (occasionally Tuesday) we will review our favorite and least favorite events of the previous week, and share our perspective on how the team is doing.
+Each Monday evening (or afternoon) we will review our favorite and least favorite events of the previous week, and share our perspective on how the team is doing.
 Please enjoy responsibly.

 Cheers!
 (Something good that happened)